FabianTerhorst/ApiClient/README.md

 You can use the ApiClient component module to get access to RxActivity and RxFragment

-In your Activity you have to get the Singleton with the Activity lifecylce.
+In your Activity you have to get the Singleton with the Activity lifecycle.
 Your activity has to extend RxActivity.

 ```
 Twitter twitter = Twitter.getInstance(bindToLifecycle());